Skip to main content

 Green Lake County, WisconsinMesotrophic

 Green Lake comes in at a B on the grading rubric — a respectable showing for a Wisconsin lake of its size and depth.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 Zebra mussels have been documented at Green Lake, which alters the filter-feeding balance and can paradoxically increase water clarity while disrupting the food web.
 Walleye are documented at Green Lake, one of 7 fish species on record for the lake.
-Public access is available — the lake is on the Wisconsin DNR public-access list.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2023-09-07.
 Grade methodology: LakeGrade methodology.